AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

   </tr> Recurrence Frequency A field that displays in the Task Details or the Edit Task box of a parent of recurring tasks.
 It is the frequency with which the tasks in the recurrence occur.
 For information about creating recurring tasks, see Create recurring tasks.
   <tr>
    <td>Reference Number</td>
    <td> <p>Projects, tasks, and issues are automatically associated with a unique reference number as they are created.
-You can view the Reference Number in the Details page of projects, tasks, or issues, or in a list or report. </p> <p>Tip: You can defer to reference numbers when two items have the same name, as reference numbers are always unique. </p> <p><span>Workfront</span> automatically generates sequential reference number at the system level.
-Each project, task, or issue gets the next available number in the sequence. <br></p> <p>For example, if User A creates a task, <span>Workfront</span> might automatically assign the task the Reference Number of 100.
-If User B creates an issue right after this, <span>Workfront</span> assigns the issue the Reference Number of 101.
+You can view the Reference Number in the Details page of projects, tasks, or issues, or in a list or report. </p> <p>Tip: You can defer to reference numbers when two items have the same name, as reference numbers are always unique. </p> <p>Workfront automatically generates sequential reference number at the system level.
+Each project, task, or issue gets the next available number in the sequence. <br></p> <p>For example, if User A creates a task, Workfront might automatically assign the task the Reference Number of 100.
+If User B creates an issue right after this, Workfront assigns the issue the Reference Number of 101.
 You cannot manually edit Reference Numbers. </p> </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>